Back To My Work

 Ideate.
 2

+Before redesigning certain processes, I made user flow diagrams to define and simplify the functionality.
+This also helped in persuading stakeholders of the benefits of the redesigned system.
 One of the main user flows, donating is shown below.
 Conversion optimisation research suggested minimising the existing process to follow a rule of 3.
 And making a single page checkout flow.
 So that users can checkout more quicker and conveniently.

+Before redesigning certain processes, I made user flow diagrams to define and simplify the functionality.
+This also helped in persuading stakeholders of the benefits of the redesigned system.
 One of the main user flows, donating is shown below.
 Conversion optimisation research suggested minimising the existing process to follow a rule of 3.
 And making a single page checkout flow.
 So that users can checkout more quicker and conveniently.

 "How might we design a more convenient and intuitive donation process?"